Deltares/BasicModelInterface.jl/README.md

 [Basic Model Interface](https://bmi.readthedocs.io/) (BMI) specification for the [Julia programming language](https://julialang.org/).
-This package contains all 41 functions required to implement the BMI 2.0 specification.
-Note that the functions defined here are intended as fallback functions that throw an error saying the function is not yet implemented for the given model type.
+This package contains all 41 functions that are part of the BMI 2.0 specification.
+These functions are declared without any methods, like so: `function initialize end`.
+They do have documentation that shows how they should be used.

 It is up to model specific implementations to extend the functions defined here, adding methods for their own model type, such as: